tim-roberts1/tva/website/docs/development/packages/tokens/intro.md

 ## Usage

-The `tokens` package is the single source of truth for all style properties and assets in the design system.
+The `design-tokens` package is the single source of truth for colors in the design system.
 This is how we define styles in `headless-styles` and why you can just use this package if you need maximum flexibility - or are on a mobile platform.

-Depending on what platform you are using, will determine what you are able to consume from the `tokens` package.

 ### Web

-For the web (npm), we ship `css` properties, `scss` variables, and `js` es6 modules.
+For the web (npm), we ship `css` and `scss` variables along with `js` es6 modules.
 This way, you can choose whatever syntax works best for your project.

 :::info
 **We include the CSS tokens in our normalize setup**, so there is no need to install this package unless you are using another language.